SKEL-CF: Coarse-to-Fine Biomechanical Skeleton and Surface Mesh Recovery

 In recent years, 3D human pose and shape estimation has made remarkable progress, enabling a wide range of downstream applications~\cite{fu2024humanplus,he2024human2humannoid,li2024ohumanoidrobot,weng2022humannerf,tevet2022human}.
 However, adoption in biomechanics, a domain where such techniques could be particularly impactful, remains limited.
 This gap arises because existing parametric models, such as SMPL~\cite{loper2015smpl}, SMPL-X~\cite{smpl-x}, and GHUM~\cite{xu2020ghum}, fall short of the stringent biomechanical requirements.
 Their simplified kinematics and loosely constrained axis–angle representations often compromise biomechanical realism, especially in complex articulations such as deep squats or yoga poses~\cite{xia2025hsmr}.
 In these scenarios, the estimated parameters must correspond to anatomically accurate skeletons, respect joint limits, and ensure physically plausible motion with high precision.
-As illustrated in Figure~\ref{fig:teaser} (a), even the state-of-the-art SMPL-based method CameraHMR~\cite{patel2024camerahmr} can produce anatomically implausible results, such as unnatural knee bending.
+As illustrated in Fig.~\ref{fig:teaser} (a), even the state-of-the-art SMPL-based method CameraHMR~\cite{patel2024camerahmr} can produce anatomically implausible results, such as unnatural knee bending.

 To address these limitations, the recently proposed SKEL~\cite{SKEL} model redefines the foundation of human representation by re-rigging SMPL with an anatomically accurate skeleton and realistic joint constraints.
 This makes it a promising step toward bridging computer vision and biomechanics, offering a representation that is both visually coherent and biomechanically faithful.
 HSMR~\cite{xia2025hsmr} is the first transformer-based method to reconstruct a human body in the SKEL space from a single image.
 It converts the predicted SMPL ground truth from existing datasets into SKEL pseudo ground truth for supervised training.
-However, estimating SKEL from a single image remains challenging, as it requires inferring 3D structure from inherently limited 2D observations.
-Consequently, the predictions often lack accuracy (see Figure~\ref{fig:teaser} (b)), and empirical metrics such as MPJPE remain inferior to SMPL-based models.
+However, estimating SKEL from a single image remains challenging because it requires recovering a more constrained 3D structure than SMPL under the inherent depth ambiguity of monocular input.
+Consequently, the predictions often lack accuracy (see Fig.~\ref{fig:teaser} (b)), and empirical metrics such as MPJPE remain inferior to SMPL-based models.